jlevy/og-equity-compensation/README.md

 🚧 Infographic:
 Possible visualization of these exercise options.
 A flowmap?
 “If this, then this” (with arrows).

+### Summary of dangers

+These items have already been discussed, but because of their importance, we’ll wind up with a recap of key dangers when thinking about equity compensation:

+- ❗ When it comes to equity compensation, details matter!
+  You need to understand the type of stock grant or stock option in detail, as well as what it means for your taxes, to know what your equity is worth.
+- ❗ Because details are so important, [professional advice](#seeking-professional-advice) from a tax advisor or lawyer familiar with equity compensation (or both) is often a good idea.
+  Avoid doing everything yourself, but also avoid blindly trusting advisors without having them explain the details to you in a way you understand.
+- ❗ In some cases, high taxes, including the AMT trap, may prevent you from exercising your options, and if you can’t sell the stock, you could effectively be forced to walk away.
+- ❗ If a job offer includes equity, you need a lot of information to understand the value of the equity component.
+  You need quite a bit of information to figure this out, and should just ask.
+  If the company trusts you enough to be making an offer, and still doesn’t want to answer questions about that offer, consider it a warning sign.
+  We get into that in detail next.

 ## Offers and Negotiations